richardlam96/notepack/README.md

 * What made it more and less valuable; harder or easier; slower or faster

 ### Tasks for restructure
-0. File Structure and Documentation
+0. α File Structure and Documentation
-1. Pure functions (Functional Programming)
+1. Δ Pure functions (Functional Programming)
+2. Δ Exception Handling
-2. Automated Tests
+3. Δ Automated Tests
+4. Why are .swp files sticking around?

 ### Features to implement
 0. Rename this things.
 Suggestions?